- Digestive tract

 - Bladder problems.
 You may leak urine.
 You may not be able to tell when your bladder is full.
 Some people are not able to empty their bladder.

 - Medicines may help reduce painful symptoms in the feet, legs, and arms.
 They usually do not bring back loss of feeling.
+You may have to try different medicines to find one that reduces your pain.

 - Other medicines can help with erection problems.